 Jeff started his career at Morgan Stanley as a Financial Advisor in 1990 then worked his way through the leadership development program, managing an office in Ohio and later becoming a Regional Manager in Chicago.
 He spent five years in New York as the Director of Strategy and Chief Operating Officer, National Sales for Wealth Management, before heading back to Boston in 2006 for his current manager position.

 “What I love about the job is being in a position to help people,” says Jeff.
-“That manifests itself in many ways, from helping advisors assist clients to giving back to the community.”
+“That manifests itself in many ways, from helping Financial Advisors assist clients to giving back to the community.”
 Out of his office alone, he says Morgan Stanley supports 100 different charitable organizations.

 Jeff’s always had influential women in his life, pointing to his working mother and an aunt who, while not college educated, started and ran a travel business that was recognized as one of the top 100 women-owned businesses in Boston for several years.
 “I have seen strong women be successful, and now as a father with two daughters, it’s important for me to instill a sense of self-confidence in them.” he says.

-Jeff, whose daughter and son are in college and his younger daughter in high school, imparts the importance of hard work and kindness.
+Jeff imparts the importance of hard work and kindness to his three children.
 “That’s probably my biggest message for them,” he says.
 As a trustee at Hebrew Senior Life and board director of Jewish Family Services of Metrowest, Jeff involved his wife and children at a young age in a program called Family Table, delivering meals to those in need.
 “My giving is focused on social justice and those who are vulnerable,” Jeff says.
 “Hopefully the things we did as a family were impressionable and taught the kids the importance of helping others.”

 Ultimately, Jeff is optimistic that the gender pay inequity will be resolved.
 “I believe the younger generation now entering the workforce doesn’t have the same stigmas or biases, particularly around women and pay.
 However, the current workforce owns the issue and needs to promote change.”